schneidh/boxer360/README.md

 When you plug the XBox 360 controller into the Raspberry PI, it will show up in evdev, which the `boxer_client.py` script reads and forwards to a server socket running on the mac.
-The server socket is provided by socat (see`socat_proxy.sh`) and forwards the events to the USB CDC serial port exposed by the Pi Pico.
+The server socket is provided by socat and forwards the events to the USB CDC serial port exposed by the Pi Pico.
 Finally, the Pi Pico reads the events from the USB CDC serial port and sends game controller HID events to the host mac.
 The virtual USB HID game controller of the Pi Pico is recognized by Steam and a gamepad testing website